holdedhub/careers/openings/senior-backend-developer-platform.md

 - You have experience with NoSQL databases (like MongoDB, DynamoDB, Redis), etc..
 - You like to explore new technologies and are curious about how things work
 - You have mastered at least a higher-level programming language and its ecosystem (ideally PHP, Golang, etc...)
+- Willingness to learn and grow in Golang
 - You know what is a Git rebase, and you are comfortable working in a large codebase with multiple team members

 ## Nice-to-haves

-- You practice DevOps, you have experience with infrastructure management, Docker, etc...
+- You practice DevOps, you have experience with infrastructure management, Docker, Kubernetes, etc...
 - You have experience designing public APIs (REST, gRPC, etc... )
-- You have experience with Javascript and modern frontend development technologies
+- You have experience in different transport systems, HTTP, Streams, Persistant connections...
+- Golang production experience
+- You have hacky mindset to do whatever you need to achieve feature completion.
+Side by side development is a must.
 - But the most important is, you are a freak like we are, you love what you do and you want to enjoy your work while building something important